 Starbucks Singapore General Hospital (7am – 9pm)

 Of course, Starbucks also has branches near hospitals, one which is located in the southern area.
 Doctors and nurses in the Singapore General Hospital can get a burst of energy by grabbing a cup in Starbucks, which found conveniently near the hospital.

 This branch has the typical four walls design with comfortable seating intended for visitors and hospital personnel who wants to catch a quick break.

-For those living in the Western area, there is, unfortunately, only one Starbucks branch that offers its services 24/7.
-Located in the Keat Hong Community Club in Choa Chu Kang Loop, this Starbucks branch is known as a haven for students during night times.
+For those living in the Western area, there is, unfortunately, only one Starbucks branch that offers its services 24/7 (per-covid).
+Located in the Keat Hong Community Club in Choa Chu Kang Loop, this Starbucks branch is known as a haven for young people during night times.